vietddude/threads-clone-be/README.md

 Threads Backend is a backend service for a social media application built with Spring Boot.
 It provides APIs for user authentication, post creation, likes, reposts, notifications, and more.

+The service supports login via Google OAuth, enabling seamless and secure user authentication using their Google accounts.

 To frontend repo: [Frontend Repository](https://github.com/vietddude/threads-clone-fe)

 ## Table of Contents